kiranll/SFO-Theft-Crimes-Spatial-Time-Series-Analysis/README.md

-# Sanfrancisco-TheftCrimes-SpatialAndTimeSeriesAnalysis
+# California-TheftCrimes-SpatialAndTimeSeriesAnalysis

-Taken the opensource data from Sanfrancisco Police Department Spatial and Time-Series Analysis of San Francisco Crimes Tools Used: Python, Matplotlib, Pandas, Seaborn, Numpy and ARIMA model
+Taken the opensource data from California Police Department Spatial and Time-Series Analysis of San Francisco Crimes Tools Used: Python, Matplotlib, Pandas, Seaborn, Numpy and ARIMA model